ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 * Bribe your friends
 * Being wrong, doesn't make you a fraud
 * Focus on providing value and write it down
-* Keep a file of nice things someone was saying about you
+* Keep a file of nice things someone has said about you
 * Stop commenting compliments
 * And finally, take time for yourself